 A half of all information security breaches are due to human error, more often than not, by people not understanding the policy.

-With tougher penalties of up to €20m or 4% of global annual turnover on the way as a result of the GDPR, there has never been a bigger incentive to get data security right.
+With tough penalties of up to €20m or 4% of global annual turnover under the GDPR, there has never been a bigger incentive to get data security right.

 Top tips to improve your data security and reporting:

 - Familiarise yourself with your company's IT, information security, privacy and confidentiality rules and related policies - You can't fully protect yourself and your firm if you don't know what to do